firestranded/USW-Responses/responses/mcpe-import-failed.md

-1 downloaded the file
+1 Download the USW

-2 Open files on the IPad
+2 Open files

-3 clicked “On My IPad”
+3 click “On My iPad/iPhone/iPod”

-4 Opened Minecraft Folder
+4 Open the Minecraft Folder

+5 Open the "Worlds" folder

-5 Created a new folder in Minecraft called “USW”
+6 Create a new folder in Worlds called “USW”

-6 Found download and long pressed to Choose the “Move” option
+7 Find your download and long press to choose the “Move” option

-7 chose the same USW folder
+8 Select the USW folder you created earlier

-8 Hit copy
+9 Hit copy

-9 then opened the file from this new folder which worked”
+10 profit